Information for applicants applying for Specialty Training.

 Please note, once you commence your training post, it will not be possible to change your training pathway from Core (uncoupled) to Run-through or vice versa.
 Therefore, it is recommended that decisions regarding the type of training programme to opt for are made after careful thought and consideration, including a recommendation to discuss opportunities with colleagues, mentors or local programme directors.

-The MSRA (Multi-Speciality Recruitment Assessment) (40% weighting) and Virtual Interview (60% weighting) option will be used again for the coming year’s ACCS recruitment as this has been considered the best option for recruitment (interviews have been virtual for the past two years, as stipulated by the Medical and Dental Recruitment Selection Committee (MDRS) in October 2020).
+The MSRA (Multi-Speciality Recruitment Assessment) (40% weighting) and Virtual Interview (60% weighting) option will be used again for the coming year’s ACCS recruitment as this has been considered the best option for recruitment (interviews have been virtual for the past three years, as stipulated by the Medical and Dental Recruitment Selection Committee (MDRS) in October 2020).
 Longlisted trainees will sit the MSRA as a shortlisting tool for interview.

 The MSRA is a computer-based assessment, delivered in partnership with Work Psychology Group and Pearson VUE, which has been designed to assess some of the 6 essential competences outlined in the Person Specification and is based around clinical scenarios.
 It is delivered by Pearson VUE at assessment centres or, for applicants impacted by coronavirus, remotely using OnVUE (Pearson VUE’s online proctoring service).
 The MSRA contains two elements: a Clinical Problem Solving (CPS) test (75 minutes) and a Situational Judgement test called Professional Dilemmas (95 minutes), both of which are aimed at Foundation level and are suitable for ACCS recruitment.
 Other specialties to have used MSRA have been Primary Care, Clinical Radiology, Obstetrics and Gynaecology.
 Applicants are advised to prepare by reading widely and using situational judgement tests aimed at Foundation level trainees.